LividDS/Lorefriendly-Cars/README.md

 # Lore friendly Cars
 A collection of high rated lore friendly vehicles from GTA5-mods.
-This pack contains add-on, replace and tuning cars and sounds.
+This pack features a mixture of add-on, replace and tuning cars.
+Some also feature custom sounds.
-* All cars except the `zion4`, `benson2` and `nspeedo` run at <40 MiB of physical memory. `zion4` runs at 49 MiB of physical memory, `nspeedo` at 112 MiB of physical memory. `benson2` at 172 MiB of physical memory.
+* Only high quality models and sounds.
-* Handling files are mostly lore friendly.
-If you do anything with the files and want to make a PR, feel free!
+* **Most** models run at <40 MiB of physical memory.
-* Quality models and sounds.
+* Most handling files are lore friendly.
+Feel free to make a PR if you fix handling on one of the featured vehicles.

 # Important ⚠️
 * All credits to go the original creators of these vehicles.
 These vehicles may be removed from the pack if the owners will it.